LTU-Compsci/android-dev-challenge/README.md

 #AndroidDevChallenge

 This is LTU's Compsci's entry into the Android Developer Challenge 2019.
-Our project team consists of Level 5 (2nd year) computer science students and their tutors.
+We want to build a careers planning and tool for students which uses ML and NLP to build a digital skills ontology for our region.